Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Magnitude Invariant Parametrizations

-\textbf{Output Encoding.} To further address the proportionality issue, we replace the typical hypernetwork framework with one that learns both primary network~$f$ parameters (what is typically learned) and treat the hypernetwork predictions as \textit{additive} changes to these parameters.
-Therefore, we introduce a set of learnable parameters $\theta^0$, and determine the final primary network parameters~$\theta$ using:
+\textbf{Output Encoding.} Residual forms have become a cornerstone in contemporary deep learning architectures~\cite{resnet,li2018visualizing,vaswani2017attention}.
+Motivated by these methods, we replace the typical hypernetwork framework with one that learns primary network~$f$ parameters (what is typically learned in existing formulations), and then uses the hypernetwork predictions as \textit{additive} changes to these parameters.
+We introduce a set of learnable parameters $\theta^0$, and compute the primary network parameters as $\theta = \theta^0 + h(\mathrm{E}_\text{L2}(\gamma);\omega).$

-Our proposed output additive encoding provides a way for the hypernetwork to predict weights that are independent of the input, by decomposing the hypernetwork contribution as a combination of an independent term~$\theta^0$ and a dependent term~$h(\mathrm{E}_\text{L2}(\gamma);\omega)$.
-An additional benefit of this output encoding is that it simplifies hypernetwork weight initialization, since we can initialize the independent parameters~$\theta^0$ in much the same that the parameters of a regular neural network are initialized.
+This output additive encoding predicts weights that are independent of the input by decomposing the hypernetwork contribution as a combination of an independent term~$\theta^0$ and a dependent term~$h(\mathrm{E}_\text{L2}(\gamma);\omega)$.
+The output encoding also offers a straightforward and principled mechanism for initializing hypernetwork weights.
+First, the hypernetwork weights $\omega$ can be initialized using common initialization methods for fully connected layers.
+Then, the independent parameters $\theta^0$ can be initialized taking into consideration their role in the primary network.